SMU vs. UCF NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- SMU has combined with its opponents to put up more than 59.5 points in four of eight games this season.
+- SMU and its opponents have combined to score more than 60 points in four of eight games this season.

-- The two teams combine to average 72.5 points per game, 13.0 more than the total in this contest.
+- Saturday's total is 12.5 points lower than the two team's combined 72.5 points per game average.

-- This contest's over/under is 9.7 points above the 49.8 these two squads combine to surrender per game this season.
+- These two squads combine to allow 49.8 points per game, 10.2 fewer than this contest's over/under.

 SMU Stats and Trends